Looreydev/Looreydev/README.md

-Hi there, my name is Loorey 👋 Student on a Technical College in Electrical Engineering and Technical Computer Science.
+Hi there, my name is Loorey 👋 Student at a Technical College in Electrical Engineering and Technical Computer Science.

  ## 🛰 About Myself